Marceli Landsberg: Education

 He attended the Real-gymnasium in Piotrków Trybunalski.
 In 1905 he took part in school strike and was forced to leave the gymnasium.
 After receiving his graduation diploma in Odessa, he studied medicine in Berlin and Freiburg.
 In 1913, he earned doctorate in medicine "magna cum laude" on the basis of his German dissertation entitled Studien zur Lehre von der Blutgerinnung.

-From 1912–14 he worked as a volunteer in an internal clinics in Freiburg and Greifswald.
-In 1914 he received a Russian certification of his diploma in the University of Kyiv.
+From 1912 to 1914 he worked as a volunteer in an internal clinics in Freiburg and Greifswald.
+In 1914 he received a Russian certification of his diploma in the University of Kiev.

 Professional and scientific achievement

 During the World War I he served as a physician in the Russian Army.
-From 1918–26 he worked as a senior assistant in the Second Internal Clinic of the University of Warsaw.
-From 1926–34 he worked in a hospital in Warsaw, as well as in the State Hygiene Institute.
-From 1934–39, he worked as a director of internal medicine in the Jewish hospital on Czysta Street in Warsaw.
+From 1918 to 1926 he worked as a senior assistant in the Second Internal Clinic of the University of Warsaw.
+From 1926 to 1934 he worked in a hospital in Warsaw, as well as in the State Hygiene Institute.
+From 1934 to 1939, he worked as a director of internal medicine in the Jewish hospital on Czysta Street in Warsaw.